EdsterG/MeshingItUp/README.md

   2) When the arrow keys are pressed the object will be rotated.

-          See BezierDemo.gif
+          See demo-01.gif

   3) When the shift+arrow keys are pressed the object will be translated.

-          See BezierDemo.gif
+          See demo-01.gif

   4) When launched the initial zoom will show the entire object.

-          See BezierDemo.gif
+          See demo-01.gif
+              demo-02.gif

   5) Pressing the +/- keys will zoom in/out.

-          See BezierDemo.gif
+          See demo-01.gif

   6) Load and display OBJ files